-Probe inconclusive on Va. governor's racist yearbook pic
+Mystery of racist photo in governor's yearbook left unsolved

 During the uproar, Northam defied calls to resign and said he wanted to focus his remaining three years in office on addressing racial inequities.

-The pressure on him to step down significantly lessened after scandal enveloped his potential successors, both Democrats.
+The pressure to step down significantly lessened after scandal enveloped his potential successors, both Democrats.
 Two women publicly accused Lt.
 Gov. Justin Fairfax of sexual assault, which he denied.
-And just days after calling on Northam to resign, Attorney General Mark Herring announced he, too, had worn in the 1908s when he was in college.
+And just days after calling on Northam to resign, Attorney General Mark Herring announced he, too, had worn blackface in the 1980s when he was in college.

 Both Fairfax and Herring also rejected calls to resign.
 And other politicians around the South soon had their own explaining to do over yearbook images taken long ago.